samps7/samps7/README.md

 My previous internships at [KLA Corporation](https://www.kla.com/) and [Noel Technologies](https://noeltech.com/) have honed my ability to quickly adapt to new technologies and solve complex problems.
 My expertise spans various programming languages and tools, including Python, Java, C++, and SQL, complemented by a keen interest in AI and machine learning.
 My background in AI has been enhanced through my capstone projects, including fine-tuning Large Language Models for long-form text generation with [Asurion](https://www.asurion.com/) and developing an AI-powered filtering tool for [Boeing](https://www.boeing.com/) to protect intellectual property leaks.

-(Additional Note: Many of my class/capstone projects cannot be displayed on my profile due to project re-use/NDAs)
+(Additional Note: Many of my class/capstone projects cannot be displayed on my profile due to project topic re-use/NDAs)

 Feel free to reach out to me at [ssovi@berkeley.edu](mailto:ssovi@berkeley.edu).